 Also…only in 1991 could freshmen dorks David & Scott secretly take snapshots of the girls at their slumber party through the window, get caught, & have everyone laugh it off (though Kelly does call David a pervert before swiping his camera).

 East Side Story (February 14, 1991)

-The Walsh family allows maid Anna’s (Luisa Leschin, who can suddenly speak English now) niece, Karla (Karla Montana) to use their address so she can enroll at West Beverly High.
-Naturally, Brandon falls for the cutie, but why she’s there remains a mystery.
+The Walsh family allows maid Anna’s (Luisa Leschin, who can suddenly speak English now) niece, Karla (Karla Montana), to use their address so she can enroll at West Beverly High.
+Naturally, Brandon falls for the cutie, but why she’s there in the first place is a mystery.

 A Fling in Palm Springs (February 21, 1991)

 It’s the annual party weekend where the kids saddle up & road-trip to Palm Springs for some fun in the sun & partayyy.
 But of course, not all goes as planned as David offers up his rich grandparents’ home as a crash pad for the gang thinking his grandparents (Al Ruscio & Erica Yohn) would be out of town (they’re not).

 Brenda gets lost in Palm Springs & can’t find Dylan, who’s run into an old (hot, attractive, female) friend, causing a rift between the two once they find each other.
 David flirts with a girl he meets named Tuesday (Shana Furlow), who doesn’t allow the romance to proceed past first base.
 And Brandon misses it all as he’s called in to work at The Peach Pit all weekend, though he manages to help a young boy (John Christian Graas) whose family has fallen on hard times.

 Fame is Where You Find It (February 28, 1991)